borangoher/borangoher/README.md

 Misc.: webpack, jest, git/github, npm, Firebase, Linux

-Contact me at: boran.goher@boun.edu.tr, [linkedin.com/in/boran-göher](https://www.linkedin.com/in/boran-göher/).
+Contact me at: borangoher@proton.me, [linkedin.com/in/boran-göher](https://www.linkedin.com/in/boran-göher/).
 <!---
 borangoher/borangoher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.